 This might not seem practically for non-technical users, but in actuality, the Bitcoin software does the work of rejecting incorrect data.
 Technical users or developers building Bitcoin-related services can inspect or alter their own copy of the Bitcoin blockchain or software locally to understand how it works.

-Other stakeholders benefit from the presence of full nodes in three ways.
+Other stakeholders benefit from the presence of full nodes in four ways.
 Full nodes:

 Worth mentioning are also two primary groups of second-degree stakeholders: